-As a teenager I thought maybe I had some other sort of gift.
+As a teenager, I thought maybe I had some other sort of gift.
 I was certain that I could tell when something bad was going to happen.
-Back then I referred to it as my intuition, or my “bad feeling”.
+Back then I referred to it as my intuition or my “bad feeling”.

 The feeling started out in my stomach and filled me with a completely, overwhelming sense of dread that destroyed my appetite and ruined any chance I had of sleeping.
 It made me want to hide, but I was never sure what I was supposed to be hiding from.
 It was like I was Chicken Little and the sky was falling down.
 I was sure of it.
-Every time something went wrong I was further convincedthat the reason I felt this way was because my body was trying to warn me.
+Every time something went wrong I was further convinced that the reason I felt this way was that my body was trying to warn me.
 It was there for a reason.
 It was self-preservation.

 I developed an unfounded fear of driving.
 I was convinced that I was somehow breaking the law or that there was something wrong with my car.
 Being around people drained me and if I couldn’t escape I became unjustifiably irritable, sometimes to the point of tears.
 I started avoiding any and all situations that pushed this uneasiness towards the surface.
 Most of my fears were irrational, but even my rational fears warranted severely inappropriate responses.
 I didn’t understand what was happening to me or why I felt the way I did.
 I had no way to cope, so I retreated further into myself.